fablab-fb16/christmas_soldering_2024/WLED_Firmware/Readme.md

 ## Creating your own firmware
 1. option via the standard installation (recommended) For the standard installation of the WLED firmware, go to the website: https://install.wled.me/ (in Microsoft Edge, Chrome or another Chomium-based browser) and follow the installation instructions.
+To be able to use the Christmas tree correctly, you must go to the configuration website (which you can access by connecting to the ESP's WLAN access point and calling up the page ‘http//4.3.2.1’ in the browser) under ‘Config’ --> ‘LED Preferences’ --> ‘Colour Order’ and set ‘Length’ to RGB and 11.
+So that the button changes the mode with a short click and toggles the LEDs on/off with a long click, please follow these instructions: https://kno.wled.ge/features/macros/
 2. option via online configurator
 There is an online configurator provided by the community that you can use to create your own WLED firmware.
 This can be found here: https://wled-compile.github.io/.
 Here you can switch various options on and off and install packages provided by the community.
 The configurator also has an installation tool that can be started from a browser (Microsoft Edge, Chrome or another Chomium-based browser).
 (Alternatively, see option 3)
 3. option via ready-made binaries (will be used for Christmas soldering 2024)